Explained: What is FATF Grey List

 - Grey listed nations need to meet additional guarantees while borrowing finance from international donors like IMF

-It is more adverse for the grey listed countries to end up being black listed.
+It is more adverse for the grey listed countries to end up being blacklisted.

 Grey List and Pakistan